Summary: in this tutorial, you’ll learn about Python virtual environments and how to use the venv

 Code language: Python (python)

-It’ll show something like this:
+It’ll show something like this on Windows:

 Code language: Python (python)